Looking for a rewarding career?

-Applicants must undergo an extensive background investigation conducted by the Savannah Fire Department and the City of Savannah Office of Human Resources.
+Uniformed Firefighting applicants must undergo an extensive background investigation, which is conducted by the Savannah Fire Department and the City of Savannah Office of Human Resources.
 All applicants are fingerprinted and Georgia Police Officer Standards (POST) and military records, if applicable, are checked.
-In accordance with the Georgia Firefighter Standards and Training Council, applicants must not have any:
+In accordance with the Georgia Firefighter Standards and Training Council, uniformed firefighter applicants must not have any:

 Pending Criminal cases

-Convictions, nolo contendre or pleas involving sexual offenses or Domestic Violence Act offenses
+Convictions, Nolo Contendre or pleas involving Sexual or Domestic Violence Act offenses

 Tobacco Use in the Workplace